raspberrypilearning/memory/en/step_3.md

 add (pick random (1) to (4)) to [sequence v]
 ```

 + Test your code by clicking the green flag.
-Check that each time, a random number between 1 and 4 is added to the list.
+Check that, each time you click it, a random number between 1 and 4 is added to the list.

-+ Can you add this block to your program to generate 5 random colours at once?
++ Can you add this block to your program to generate five random colours at once?

 ```blocks
 repeat (5)